okdavekk/note-taker/README.md

 * `POST /api/notes` should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.
 You'll need to find a way to give each note a unique id when it's saved (look into npm packages that could do this for you).

+## Authors and Acknoledgement
+Made by myself, David Kemp with help from many others.